Skip to main content

 Living with Atopic Dermatitis?

-Let Research Guide the Way to Relief
+Let Atopic Dermatitis Clinical Trials Guide the Way to Relief

 Atopic Dermatitis (AD) is a chronic inflammatory skin condition that affects millions worldwide.
 In the U.S. alone, studies show that up to 10% of adults and 14-24% of adolescents suffer from this condition.
 While many treatment options exist, not all patients respond effectively to current therapies, especially those with moderate disease and intense itching.